amin-not-found/celestine/README.md

 ```

 ## Design
-Celestine tries to be a low level system programming language that has support for a subset of modern language features but doesn't stray much far from C.
+Celestine tries to be a low level system programming language with support for some modern programming features but retain some form of simplicity similar to C.

-A Celestine program consists of a main function which itself is made os statements.
+A Celestine program consists of a main function which itself is made of statements.
 Every statement ends with a semicolon(`;`).
-There are two kinds of statements as of right now:
+There are four kinds of statements as of right now:
 1. putchar which prints given a number prints it's corresponding ASCII character.
 It exists as a way to test the language and will be removed or replaced ved with a function in the future.
 2. return which ends the function returning the given number.
 3. Variable declaration(read about [variables](#variables))
-4. Expression statement
+4. Expressions as statements

 ### Comments
 Single lined comments are denoted by usage of `//`.
 As of right now, there's no support other types of comments.

 ### Expressions
-Statements accept expressions and as of right now only 64-bit integers are supported and every expression evaluates to an integer.
+Statements accept expressions and expression is a piece of code that returns a value.
+Here I talk about different types of expressions in Celestine starting with expressions that use operators.

 #### Operators